The People Living with HIV Stigma Index 2.0: generating critical evidence for change worldwide.

 - What shapes resilience among people living with HIV?
 A multi-country analysis of data from the PLHIV Stigma Index 2.0.

-- Authors: Gottert A, McClair TL, Pulerwitz J, Friedland BA, the PLHIV Stigma Index 2.0 Study Group in Cambodia, the Dominican Republic and Uganda.
+- Authors: Gottert A, McClair TL, Pulerwitz J, Friedland BA, and the PLHIV Stigma Index 2.0 Study Group in Cambodia, the Dominican Republic and Uganda.

 - Issue date: 2020 Sep 1